In this short tutorial we’ll show you how to use weave.ly’s map-and location-related functionality.

 Besides showing live locations you can also plot markers for static data contained in a weave.ly table.

 For our example we’re assuming a table containing at least one column with location data.
-Figure 6 shows the table we’re using in our example.
+The figure below shows the table we’re using in our example.

-Given this table (or any other table with a column containing location data) there are two ways you can plot markers for your data.
+Given this table (or any other table with a column containing location data) you can plot markers for your data.

 You can directly link a Table block with the Table To Markers block.
-You need to configure the latter to select which column contains the location data you want to plot on the map (see Figure 7).
+You need to configure the latter to select which column contains the location data you want to plot on the map (see below).
 Weave.ly will automatically plot all the markers on the map.